FilipLangr/GeneReconstruction/README.md

 \* - Not every *d* in (0 ; 50000) interval was tested.

+We implemented another version of path finding algoritm that outputs all possible solutions (euler_path_all_paths.py), however it is computationally very complex.
+We had it running overnight on genome of length 40k, but it was automatically killed at some point.
+Therefore we are unable to provide this answers.

 ##References
 * Compeau & Pevzner: [Bioinformatics algorithms: an active learning approach](http://bioinformaticsalgorithms.com)